Nisith Pramanik

-Nisith Pramanik (born 17 January 1986) is an Indian politician from West Bengal who has served as the Union Minister of State, Ministry of Home Affairs and Union Minister of State, Ministry of Youth Affairs and Sports from 2021 to 2024 and a member of the Lok Sabha represented Cooch Behar, West Bengal from 2021 to 2024 as a member of the Bharatiya Janata Party.
-He was also member of the West Bengal Legislative Assembly from 2021 until 2021 from Dinhata Assembly constituency.
+Nisith Pramanik (born 17 January 1986) is an Indian politician from West Bengal who has served as the Union Minister of State, Ministry of Home Affairs and Union Minister of State, Ministry of Youth Affairs and Sports from 2021 to 2024 and a speaker of the Lok Sabha represented Cooch Behar, West Bengal from 2021 to 2024 as a member of the Bharatiya Janata Party.
+He was also a member of the West Bengal Legislative Assembly in 2021 from Dinhata Assembly constituency.
 He was a member of the Trinamool Congress until 2019.